I am a coach, consultant, speaker and writer.

 I am perpetually curious about what people do, why they do what they do and how they go about it.

-Making Knowledge Work – the arrival of Web 2.0 .. with J. Bair, Ark Group, 2007 (a little-read early attempt to synthesise old-school knowledge management philosophy and ‘methods’ with the early dynamics and patterns emerging from peoples’ interactions in / on the participative Web)
+Making Knowledge Work – the arrival of Web 2.0 .. with J. Bair, Ark Group, 2007 (a little-read early attempt to synthesize old-school knowledge management philosophy and methods with the early dynamics and patterns emerging from peoples’ interactions in / on the participative Web)

 La Société Émergente du XXIe Siècle (The Emergent Society of the 21st Century) ..
-Piktos, 2010 (tagging along on the coattails of Michel Cartier, for my money the Quebecois version of Marshall McLuhan meets Alvin Toffler)
+Piktos, 2010 (tagging along on the coattails of Michel Cartier, the Quebecois version of Marshall McLuhan meets Alvin Toffler)

 I have also carried out a significant amount of volunteer work in the arts world over the years, notably in the disciplines of dance, film and the application of various media to community development initiatives.